telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 - **Allow remote computers to connect**&mdash;Controls whether inbound connections to Fiddler Everywhere are allowed.
 Enable this option to capture traffic from remote devices.

 - **Enable HTTP/2 support (BETA)**&mdash;Enables capture of traffic through the HTTP/2 protocol.

-    >important With the **Enable HTTP/2 support (BETA)** option, the communication between a client and server remains HTTP/2 (given that both support and allow HTTP/2 version).
+    >important With the **Enable HTTP/2 support (BETA)** option, the connection between a client and a server will default to HTTP/2, if both support it.
 When the option is disabled, Fiddler Everywhere forces the communication to go through HTTP/1.1.
 [Read more about the HTTP/2 support in Fiddler Everywhere...]({%slug capture-traffic-get-started%}#http-version-specifics)

 - **Bypass Fiddler for URLs that starts with:**&mdash;Allows you to add addresses that the Fiddler Everywhere proxy will explicitly bypass.
     A common scenario for using this option is [setting up a VPN connection alongside Fiddler Everywhere]({%slug configure-vpn-fiddler%}).
 You can separate the individual addresses with a comma, semicolon, new line, or white space.
 The option will set the bypass list in the related OS settings&mdash;for example, on Windows 10, that will be **Proxy Settings** > **Proxy** > **Manual Proxy** > **Use proxy server except for addresses...**.